SalesforceCloudServices/Trailhead-Badge-and-Mix-Assignments-LWC/README.md

 # What is included
 * Lightning Web Components to show Assignments and Recommendations for Badges and Trailmixes
-* Processes for creating new assignments and recommendations
+* Processes for creating new assignments and recommendations (needs to be manually updated with Trailmix Ids)
-* Login Flow with the Assignments Lightning Web Component (needs to be manualy assigned to a Profile)
+* Login Flow with the Assignments Lightning Web Component (needs to be manually assigned to a Profile)
 * A custom object to persist Recommendations
 * An aura wrapper for the Assignment Lightning Web Component so it can be used with Lightning Out, Visualforce Pages and Flow
 * Apex classes to retrieve Trailhead Assignments / Recommendations and test classes